-It appeared in flashes of blue-lavender lightning erupting beneath the swarm of bats.
-A bright burst, and the winged creatures were thrown in every direction.
+It appeared in flashes of blue-lavender lightning that erupted beneath the swarm of bats.
+A bright burst threw the winged creatures in every direction.
 They crashed into trees and brush, transforming into their humanoid forms in the process.
 Thaddeus laughed wickedly, lifting an open hand in the air.
 His fingers were wrapped in a web of blue lightening.
 The vampires scattered and vanished.

 Being nowhere as swift as Jovani’s people, I froze—dumbstruck—staring wide-eyed at Thaddeus’ glowing hand.
 His eyes fell on me.
 For the first time ever, I was afraid of the man.
 The lightning he seemed to command snuffed out, and he responded to the look on my face.